akihikodaki/dts/test_plans/rss_to_rte_flow_test_plan.rst

 Test case: Queue region and RSS rule combination (I40E)
 =======================================================

-Notes: Queue region is only supported by fortville, so this case only can be implemented with fortville.
+Notes: Queue region is only supported by Intel® Ethernet 700 Series, so this case only can be implemented with Intel® Ethernet 700 Series.

 1. Start the testpmd::